 Your responsibility as a customer involves more than just complying when asked.
 It means proactively understanding the importance of KYC and responding to update requests promptly.
 This helps maintain the health of your accounts and the security of your funds.

-Common Confusion: The belief is that banks will always tell you everything you need to know about KYC – but this is incorrect.
+Common Confusion: Banks will always tell you everything you need to know about KYC.

-While banks communicate key updates, it’s also your responsibility to seek out official information from sources like the RBI website for comprehensive understanding.
+While banks communicate key updates, it is also your responsibility to seek out official information from sources like the RBI website for comprehensive understanding.

 You can find official information directly from the source.
 The RBI website (https://rbi.org.in) is an invaluable resource for all banking regulations, including KYC.
 Your individual bank’s official website or customer service channels also provide specific guidance tailored to their services.